heinrich5991/libtw2/doc/quirks.md

 - The client wants to receive the last snapshot part last, otherwise the resulting delta is too long.
 - CCharacterCore has unused fields `m_HookDx`, `m_HookDy`
+- The packet payload can be empty.
+This happens when chunks from the peer are lost, a resend of these is requested but no new chunks to the peer are queued yet.